medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 And of course, if we take 9 bits away from the page frame number and add it to the offset, we have 2MB page frames with 21 bit offsets and 43 bit PFNs.
 And if we take another 9 bits away we get 1GB pages with 30 bit offsets and 34 bit PFNs.

 Again, this is simply a way for the OS to organize the system RAM.
-Of course, if you have less that 2^64 bytes of RAM, there will be a "maximum" page frame number (PFN) that is addressible.
+Of course, if you have less that 2^64 bytes of RAM, there will be a "maximum" page frame number (PFN) that is addressable.
 So if you have 32GB of physical RAM, the maximum number of 4KB pages is 16,498,688.

 # Virtual Memory